Welcome to the Detroit dental blog! Today we are going to explore the secret life of our teeth.

 We’re Drs.
 Greg & Joanne Szalai, a caring and professional team of Allen Park dentists.
 We hope you’ve enjoyed learning a little more about the different teeth in your mouth.

 If you’ve ever been interested in a smile makeover, we would love to discuss the possibilities.
 We want our Detroit dental patients to have healthy mouths and beautiful smiles.
-At Szalai & Szalai DDS, we offer comprehensive dental services including: teeth whitening, porcelain veneers, and CEREC one-day crowns.
+At Szalai & Szalai DDS, we offer comprehensive dental services including: teeth whitening, porcelain veneers, and dental crowns.